Dharma Ratna Yami: Social activist

 Yami was an outspoken nonconformist and challenged the social norms of the day like untouchability.
 He demanded in Parliament that laws related to caste and ethnicity be scrapped, but the proposal was rejected.
 In 1969, a year after his wife died, he remarried outside his caste a Bahun woman named Sabitri Devi Dahal.
 He also hired a woman from a so-called untouchable caste as a cook in his kitchen, an unthinkable act in those days.
 His radical social and political views have led his contemporaries like missionary Father Marshall D. Moran, SJ to describe him as the most informative and interesting person in Kathmandu.
 Yami died in Kathmandu in 1975 at the age of 60.

 Publications

 Yami was a prolific and multilingual writer and has published 21 books including novels, epics and an anthology of poems in Nepal Bhasa, Nepali, English and Hindi.
-He has been jailed for his writings because the government found them subversive.Notable works:
+He has been jailed for his writings because the government found them subversive.